 sniffing

 Let’s assume you’re at a cafeteria and use public Wi-Fi to access your credit card accounts, social media pages, or dating sites.
 As you enter your name, password, phone number, and other essential details, they are accumulated in a packet and run across the internet.
-Once a hanger is nearby, he can sniff the public Wi-Fi and crack its security.
-From there, he can gain access to all internet data that users are transmitting.
-While sipping your coffee and browsing profiles, you’ll be blindsided and become a victim of doxing.

 Personal Details Vs. Private Information